Nat Steele's MJQ Quartet with Grant Williams

 He’s been the accompanist of choice for vocal royalty for years, and it’s easy to hear why: Newton’s musical responsiveness is as impressive as his re-harmonization and arranging skills at the piano.
 It can be a fine line between clever and stupid when it comes to re-setting musical chestnuts to the jazz format, but Newton bridges that gap by a good mile or more.
 He’s the kind of pianist every drummer and bass player could wish for.

-Clive Morton (bs), Terry Howard (dms)
+and completing the line-up Clive Morton (bs), Terry Howard (dms)